attogram/clean-repo-games/README.md

 * Fork the respository
 * Edit your fork, removing all tracking codes, advertising, trojans, and excessive promotional content
 * Test!
 Make sure the game is still playable
-* Fork this repository, add a link to your new cleaned version to the Games List below, and submit a pull request
+* Fork this repository, add a link to your new cleaned version to the **[Games List](https://github.com/attogram/clean-repo-games/blob/master/clean-repo-games.md)**, and submit a pull request

 ## Nudging maintainers to get clean